wasmvision/wasmvision/README.md

-# wasmvision
+# wasmVision

-wasmVision is a computer vision processing engine designed to be used with processing moduleswritten using WebAssembly.
+wasmVision is a computer vision processing engine designed to be used with guest modules written using WebAssembly.

-It is a Go application written using [GoCV Go language wrappers for OpenCV](https://github.com/hybridgroup/gocv) and the [Wazero WASM runtime](https://github.com/tetratelabs/wazero).
+These processing modules can be written in Go, Rust, or the C programming language.

 ## How it works

+wasmVision is written in the Go programming language using the [GoCV Go language wrappers](https://github.com/hybridgroup/gocv) for [OpenCV](https://github.com/opencv/opencv) and the [Wazero WASM runtime](https://github.com/tetratelabs/wazero).

+wasmVision guest processing modules are compiled into WebAssembly, and expected to support the wasmCV interface.
+See https://github.com/hybridgroup/wasmcv

+Processors can be written in Go, Rust, or the C programming language.

+Diagrams and further explanations coming soon...

 ## How to run it